-The pristine islands of the Seychelles with their expansive beaches and shimmering waters serve as feeding grounds for five species of marine turtles.
-Of these five species, the Green and Hawksbill Turtles choose the remote Islands of the Outer Islands as their nesting grounds.
-These beautiful creatures return to the same beaches to make their way ashore to dig their nests and lay their eggs.
+The pristine islands of the Seychelles with their expansive beaches and shimmering waters serve as feeding grounds for five different species of marine turtles.
+Of these five species, the Green and Hawksbill Turtles choose the remote atolls and islands of the Outer Islands as their nesting grounds.
+These beautiful creatures return to the same beaches that they were themselves born on to make their way ashore to dig their nests and lay their eggs.

-Hawksbill Turtles have been known to return to the same beach every two to four years and normally nest during the day, in the months of September through to March.
+Hawksbill Turtles have been known to return to the same beach every two to four years and normally nest during the day in the months of September through to March.

-Green Turtles on the other hand tend to nest at night from January to September and their return journeys can be quite a few years apart.
+Green Turtles on the other hand, tend to nest at night from January to September and their return journeys can be quite a few years apart.

-Welcome to a magical experience in the pristine islands of the Seychelles.
-We’ve selected specific destinations to do our turtle tracking to ensure guests get to view and engage with these ancient creatures in their natural habitats.
+Welcome to a magical experience in the pristine islands Outer Islands of the Seychelles.The four atolls that Blue Safari are the stewards of ensure guests get to view and engage with these graceful creatures in their natural habitats.

 The islands of Astove Atoll have the highest density of nesting Green Turtles in the Seychelles.
 There is a good chance of spotting these creatures on night walks and on the reef.Discover Astove Atoll

-High numbers of nesting Green Turtles are seen on Cosmeldo as guests make their way from the Eco Lodge.
+High numbers of Green Turtles can be seen on and aroundCosmeldo as guests make their way to and from the Eco Camp or around the atoll during activities.
 There’s also a chance of seeing nesting females and hatchlings making their way to the ocean.Discover Cosmoledo Atoll

-The islands of Poivre Atoll host large numbers of both Green and Hawksbill Turtles and there is a good chance of seeing the nesting females as well as hatchlings.Discover Poivre Atoll
+The islands of Poivre Atoll host large numbers of both Green and Hawksbill Turtles and there is a good chance of seeing the nesting females well as hatchlings.Discover Poivre Atoll

 This species is in fact named after the colour of their cartilage and fat, and not the colour of their shells.
 They are known to migrate long distances between their feeding and nesting grounds; sometimes up to thousands of kilometres.